 Microwaves are typically a subset of radiofrequency waves from 300 MHz to 300 GHz.
 The terminology can be a bit confusing and radio waves and radiofrequency are sometime used interchangeably to mean those frequencies between 3Hz and 300 GHz.

-5G-5th Generation refers to a new proposed 5th Generation telecommunications system adding short millimeter (mm) wavelengths in the higher gigahertz (GHz) range to existing telecommunications frequencies.
+5G-5th Generation (not to be confused with 5 GHz, now used in cellular data and WiFi systems) refers to a new proposed 5th Generation telecommunications system adding short millimeter (mm) wavelengths in the higher gigahertz (GHz) range (10 GHZ to possibly 300 GHz) to existing telecommunications frequencies.
 These wavelengths are higher energy, can transmit data 10 times faster but have a shorter range of transmission of a few hundred meters.
 They are for line of sight usage and are blocked by walls, trees or other objects.
 These wavelengths are absorbed in the outer layers of skin and do not penetrate through the body as longer microwave frequencies now used.
 The 5G systems are proposed to be used in controlling the Internet of Things.

 According to industry information the early deployment of 5G will use frequencies between 1 GHz to 6 GHz but current pilot tests for functionality are in the 20 GHz to 30 GHz range.
 Lower frequencies in the megahertz (MHz) range (and used in earlier telecommunications) will also be used to interconnect devices.
 The 5G system proposed will thus include a broad range of frequencies.
 There are significant data gaps in testing for human and environmental safety for 5G systems.